hpssjellis/tinyMLjs/ictp2023presentation.md

-# ICTP Presentation July 2023
+# ICTP Presentation July 2023 by Jeremy Ellis about tinyMLjs
 Version 0.2.0-7

 ### qrcode